NinoMrvelj/mint-touchegg/README.md

 ## **Credits**

-Touchegg was created and maintained by Jose Exposito.
+Touchegg was created and is maintained by Jose Exposito.

 ## **Contributing**